KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ### Cause Three: The Rise of Physical and Mental Exhaustion

+- Mental and Physical exhaustion negatively affect focus.

+- A lack of sleep has become normalized.

 ### Cause Four: The Collapse of Sustained Reading

 ### Cause Five: The Disruption of Mind-Wandering